bitzesty/trade-tariff-backend/README.md

     RAILS_ENV=production bundle exec rake environment tire:import CLASS='Commodity'
     ```

-## Run UKTradeTariff
+## Run TradeTariffBackend

     ./startup.sh

 ## TODO

 * Instructions on how to run the TARIC and CHIEF importers
-* How to load pre imported db dumps.
+* How to load pre-imported db dumps.
-* Rewrite all the mongoid specs to sequel.
 * Timezone config
 * Background tasks for daily import